Why It Works

 - Keeping the cooked pasta separate and only adding it to each portion right before serving ensures that no one has to suffer bloated, waterlogged pasta.

-6 cloves garlic
+6 cloves garlic, peeled

 1 medium onion, peeled and halved

-2 medium carrots, peeled and halved
+2 medium carrots, peeled and halved crosswise

-2 stalks celery, halved
+2 ribs celery, halved crosswise

-3 large sprigs fresh sage or rosemary
+3 large sprigs fresh sage and/or rosemary

 Extra-virgin olive oil, for drizzling

 In a large pot, cover beans with lightly salted water by at least 2 inches.
 Add garlic, onion, carrots, celery, and rosemary or sage.
 Cover and bring to a boil over high heat.
 Reduce heat to a bare simmer and cook, covered, until beans are very tender and creamy with no graininess left, 45 to 90 minutes, depending on type of bean.
 Beans can also be cooked in a pressure cooker at low pressure for 25 minutes.
 Discard onions, garlic, carrots, celery, and herbs.
 Drain beans, reserving beans and liquid separately.
 You should have about 6 cups of cooked beans.